tweag/FawltyDeps/README.md

   dependency.

-To solve this, FawltyDeps looks at the packages installed in your current Python environment (or the virtualenv given by the `--venv` option) to correctly map dependencies (package names) into the imports that they provide.
+To solve this, FawltyDeps looks at the packages installed in your current Python environment (or the environment given by the `--pyenv` option) to correctly map dependencies (package names) into the imports that they provide.

 However, when an installed package is not found for a declared dependency, the